Text original

 - First partial: 25% (refundable)

-- Active participation in classes, seminars and oral presentations (questions to other groups, peer assessment, assistance and behavior in teamwork): 5% (non-refundable)
+- Active participation in classes, seminars and oral presentations (questions to other groups, peer evaluation, attendance and behavior in teamwork): 5% (non-recoverable)

-- Online or face-to-face exercises and quizzes: 15% (non-refundable)
+- Online or in-person exercises and quizzes: 15% (non-recoverable)

 Recovery period

-The student who does not pass some of the activities considered recoverable, can recover them during this period, as long as the total parts of the subject not passed do not represent 50% of the final grade.
+Students who do not pass some of the activities considered remediable may remediate them during this period, as long as the total number of parts of the subject not passed does not represent 50% of the final grade.

-There are some compulsory attendance sessions that the teaching staff indicates in the work plan.
-The reason for non-attendance must be included among the justifiable causes foreseen and must be duly communicated to the teaching staff.
+There are some mandatory attendance sessions that the teaching staff indicates in the work plan.
+The reason for non-attendance must be included among the justifiable reasons provided and must be duly communicated to the teaching staff.

 Methodology